MicrosoftDocs/VBA-Docs/api/Visio.SecFormat.md

 # VisWebPageSettings.SecFormat Property (Visio Save As Web)

-Specifies the secondary output format for the Web page.
+Specifies the secondary output format for the webpage.
 Read/write.

 ## Syntax